urql-graphql/urql/docs/graphcache/normalized-caching.md

 later on in the app.
 This would automatically cause _Graphcache_ to update any related queries in the entire app, because all references to each each entity are shared.

+## Terminology

+A few terms that will be used throughout the GraphCache documentation that are important to know to get a full understanding.

+### Entity

+This is an object for which the cache can generate a key, like `Todo:1`.

+### Records

+These are properties that relate to an Entity, in the above case this would be `title`, ... internally these will be represented as `Todo:1.title`

+### Link

+This is the connection between entities or the base `Query` field.

+a few examples would be:

+- `Query.todos: an array of ids`
+- `Todo:1.author: a string id`

 ## Key Generation

 As we saw in the previous example, by default _Graphcache_ will attempt to generate a key by